TERRORIST GROUPS

 TACTICS AND TARGETS

-Hizballah has state-like military capabilities, including air defense systems; antiship, antitank, and precision-guided missiles; rockets; and unmanned aircraft systems.
-Hizballah is proficient in a range of asymmetric and conventional tactics, including ambushes, assassinations, bombings, indirect-fire attacks, kidnappings, and other undercover operations.
-Hizballah’s IJO has a history of caching—storing items at unspecified locations for future use—explosives precursors, such as ammonium nitrate, and maintains attack infrastructure in various countries to support future operations.
+Hizballah has statelike military capabilities, including air defense systems; antiship, antitank, and precision-guided missiles; rockets; and unmanned aircraft systems.
+However, these capabilities were degraded during the Israel-Hizballah conflict from 2023 to 2024.
+The fall of the Asad regime in 2024 probably diminished Iran’s ability to resupply the group through Syria.
+Hizballah remains skilled at asymmetric and conventional warfare tactics, including ambushes, assassinations, bombings, indirect-fire attacks, and kidnappings.
+Hizballah’s IJO has a history of caching explosives precursors and maintains clandestine infrastructure in various countries to support operations.

 FOREIGN TERRORIST GROUP DESIGNATION